W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 ¹¹I have made every effort to use words that are almost impossible to distort, but it is always possible to twist symbols around if you wish.

 ::: details Expanded
-The statement “Vengeance is mine, says the Lord” is a misperception by which [misperception] one assigns his [one’s] own ‘evil’ past to God.
+The statement “Vengeance is mine, says the Lord” is a misperception by which [misperception] one assigns his [one’s] own “evil’ past to God.
-²The ‘evil’ past has nothing to do with God.
+²The “evil’ past has nothing to do with God.
-³He [God] did not create it [the ‘evil’ past] and He [God] does not maintain it [the ‘evil’ past].
+³He [God] did not create it [the “evil’ past] and He [God] does not maintain it [the “evil’ past].
 ⁴God does not believe in retribution.
 ⁵His [God’s] Mind does not create that way [with retribution].
-⁶He [God] does not hold your ‘evil’ deeds against you.
+⁶He [God] does not hold your “evil’ deeds against you.
-⁷Is it likely that He [God] would hold them [your ‘evil’ deeds] against me?
+⁷Is it likely that He [God] would hold them [your “evil’ deeds] against me?
-⁸Be very sure that you recognize how utterly impossible this assumption [that God would hold your ‘evil’ deeds against you] is, and how entirely it [the assumption that God would hold your ‘evil’ deeds against you] arises from projection.
+⁸Be very sure that you recognize how utterly impossible this assumption [that God would hold your “evil’ deeds against you] is, and how entirely it [the assumption that God would hold your “evil’ deeds against you] arises from projection.
-⁹This kind of error [that God would hold your ‘evil’ deeds against you] is responsible for a host of related errors, including the belief that God rejected Adam and forced him [Adam] out of the Garden of Eden.
+⁹This kind of error [that God would hold your “evil’ deeds against you] is responsible for a host of related errors, including the belief that God rejected Adam and forced him [Adam] out of the Garden of Eden.
 ¹⁰It is also why you may believe from time to time that I am misdirecting you.
 ¹¹I have made every effort to use words that are almost impossible to distort, but it is always possible to twist symbols around if you wish.
 :::

 ::: details Substituted
-The statement “Vengeance is mine, says the Lord” is a misperception; by misperception one assigns one’s own ‘evil’ past to God.
+The statement “Vengeance is mine, says the Lord” is a misperception; by misperception one assigns one’s own “evil’ past to God.
-²The ‘evil’ past has nothing to do with God.
+²The “evil’ past has nothing to do with God.
-³God did not create the ‘evil’ past and God does not maintain the ‘evil’ past.
+³God did not create the “evil’ past and God does not maintain the “evil’ past.
 ⁴God does not believe in retribution.
 ⁵God’s Mind does not create with retribution.
-⁶God does not hold your ‘evil’ deeds against you.
+⁶God does not hold your “evil’ deeds against you.
-⁷Is it likely that God would hold your ‘evil’ deeds against me?
+⁷Is it likely that God would hold your “evil’ deeds against me?
-⁸Be very sure that you recognize how utterly impossible the assumption that God would hold your ‘evil’ deeds against you is, and how entirely the assumption that God would hold your ‘evil’ deeds against you arises from projection.
+⁸Be very sure that you recognize how utterly impossible the assumption that God would hold your “evil’ deeds against you is, and how entirely the assumption that God would hold your “evil’ deeds against you arises from projection.
-⁹The kind of error that God would hold your ‘evil’ deeds against you, is responsible for a host of related errors, including the belief that God rejected Adam and forced Adam out of the Garden of Eden.
+⁹The kind of error that God would hold your “evil’ deeds against you, is responsible for a host of related errors, including the belief that God rejected Adam and forced Adam out of the Garden of Eden.
 ¹⁰It is also why you may believe from time to time that I am misdirecting you.
 ¹¹I have made every effort to use words that are almost impossible to distort, but it is always possible to twist symbols around if you wish.
 :::